PJ-Oscheh/Roblox-Linux-Launcher/README.md

 (Everything is still in development.
 Consider nothing to be complete.)

-With the advent of Wine 6.11, it is now possible to play Roblox on Linux.
+With the release of Wine 6.11, it is now possible to play Roblox on Linux.
 Roblox Linux Launcher has been rewritten from the ground up to quickly and easily launch your Roblox games.

 ## Features:
 - Launch Roblox games quickly and easily